matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 2. Paste it into a new file: `/L2-counter/scripts/governance.json`.

-3. Create the `L2-counter/scripts/increment-counter.ts` file and paste in the following code, replacing the details as before:
+3. Create the `L2-counter/scripts/increment-counter.ts` file and paste in the following code, replacing the following details:

+- GOVERNANCE-ADDRESS: the address of the contract deployed in L1.
+- COUNTER-ADDRESS: the address of the contract deployed in L2.
+- WALLET-PRIVATE-KEY: the private key of your account.
+- RPC-URL: the same url you used in the `goerli.json` file.

 ```ts
 import { BigNumber, Contract, ethers, Wallet } from "ethers";